AmirRezaBabaAhmadi/A_Tutorial_Code_for_KAN_v1_Kolmogorov_Arnold_Neural_Network/README.md

 Key Components:

-KANLinear: A custom linear layer utilizing B-splines for transformations.
+--KANLinear: A custom linear layer utilizing B-splines for transformations.
-KAN: A sequential model composed of multiple KANLinear layers.
+--KAN: A sequential model composed of multiple KANLinear layers.
-Training and Evaluation
+--Training and Evaluation
-The training script performs the following steps:
+--The training script performs the following steps:

-Data Loading: Loads and preprocesses the MNIST dataset.
+--Data Loading: Loads and preprocesses the MNIST dataset.
-Model Initialization: Sets up the KAN model, optimizer, and learning rate scheduler.
+--Model Initialization: Sets up the KAN model, optimizer, and learning rate scheduler.
-Training Loop: Trains the model for a specified number of epochs and updates learning rates.
+--Training Loop: Trains the model for a specified number of epochs and updates learning rates.
-Validation: Evaluates the model’s performance on a validation set.
+--Validation: Evaluates the model’s performance on a validation set.

 Contributing
 Feel free to submit issues or pull requests if you find bugs or have suggestions for improvements.
 Please follow the standard GitHub contribution guidelines.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgements
 PyTorch and torchvision libraries for providing the framework and datasets.